 The Seven Basic Plots, Christopher Booker

 In Mahayana Buddhism a distinction is made between loving-kindness and compassion.
 Compassion is the aspiration to relieve the suffering of others.
 Loving-kindness is the aspiration that all beings might be happy.
 Wanting one implies the other.
 Both are said to be boundless aspirations in that they are all inclusive, shutting no-one out under any circumstances.
-The aspirations also have a boundless quality to them as they are experienced when they are subjects for contemplation.
+In Christianity the mercy of divinity, forgiveness, offered by Christ on the cross is also said to be all inclusive, shutting no-one out under any circumstances.
+These aspirations have a boundless quality to them as they are experienced when they are subjects for contemplation.
 The desire, hope, and aspiration can increase further and further, the clarity of its pure purpose becoming more and more penetrating and all pervasive.

 In a typical contemplative progression we first wrap these heart-thoughts around our loved ones.
 Loving-kindness and compassion, are these not almost the very definition of love?
-To want another to be free of what hurts and pains them can become an ego-transcending ‘urge’ as strong as anything within our psyche, an element of our makeup more than capable of sweeping us away with its intensity.
-The same purity that makes the experience of compassion feel so fundamental to our very being accompanies the hope that the loved one will enjoy an honest happiness within their experiences of living.
+To want another to be free of what hurts and pains them can become an ego-transcending ‘urge’ as strong as anything else within our psyche.
+This is an element of our makeup quite capable of sweeping us away with its intensity.
+The same purity that makes the experience of compassion and love feel so fundamental to our very being is accompanied by the hope that the loved one will enjoy a true and honest happiness within their experiences of living.

 As the contemplation progresses these aspirations are extended to eventually include all sentient beings.
 First we arouse loving-kindness and compassion for those we love and then to those we feel neutral about and finally to those we hate.
-Sometimes the contemplations start with the enemies or if a visualization is involved you place them in front of oneself and one’s loved ones.
-Who could benefit more from the healing enlightenment these emotions of love carry?
+Sometimes the contemplation starts with the enemies or if a visualization is involved you place them close by, in front of oneself and one’s loved ones.
+Who could benefit more from the healing these emotions of love offer?
 What greater good might come to many than when a tyrant sees the light and is transformed?

-Even the most hardened criminals will have moments in which these insights breakthrough and lay their claim to the inner world of the conscience and wisdoms deep within their own subjectivity.
+Even the most hardened criminals will have moments in which these insights breakthrough and lay their claim to the inner world of the conscience.
+They are an inescapable wisdom born from deep within their own subjectivity.
 Perhaps the crack in the armor will be cheapened by sickeningly sweet sentimentality yet still it will carry its archetypal message.
 These powerful desires for another’s well-being touch on the core meaning our species finds and passes on in all of our stories and mythologies.

 The human psyche is molded around its archetypal themes from the early days of our nursery rhymes.
 As we grow through the developmental stages evolution has designed for our bodies, our minds similarly mature to a fuller expression of their inborn potential.
 The mind of the infant is anything but a blank slate.
 It is primed for far-reaching reactions to particular inputs.
 Language acquisition is known to work by key sensory experiences happening in key developmental periods.
 Children unfortunate enough to have not been exposed to language during these critical developmental periods are never able to become fluent; the language acquisition centers of their brains are not functionally wired up.
 The exposure of the brain to its key archetypal stimuli follows the same type of process.
 Working with these key images is how awareness navigates its journey to an adult consciousness.